DaBusch/netbattalion/README.md

 ### netbattalion Lightbox

 A javascript website lightbox.
 It works out of the box.
 There's no need for configuration.
-3.11 kB.
+3.11 kB Javascript and CSS.